hphelion/documentation/cloudos/install.create-cloud.md

 * You have remote console access to all the virtual and bare-metal servers.
 This is required to power on the servers to trigger Network (PXE) boot, monitor operating system installation, and if need be provide additional firmware drivers when prompted.

 * The Network and Storage Infrastructures are set up correctly.
 For the post-install of the operating system, a few steps are required to configure and mount the folder on an additional storage resource.

+* (Optional) The Swift infrastructure is set up correctly.
+For the post-install of the operating system, a few steps are required to zero out the first and last megabyte of the disk.

 **Note:** Ensure that the boot order on all nodes is configured to boot from the network first (this only occurs once as the PXE service will not try to network boot a node again if it has already done so).